Here's what the back of the Galaxy Note 8 could look like

-For example, there's this render of the Note 8 (right) showing off some of the rumored features, which was obtained by BGR.
-The render is allegedly based on schematics from a factory building the Note 8, but until Samsung officially reveals the Note 8's design you'll want to cast some doubt.
+For example, there's this render of the Note 8 (right), obtained by BGR, showing off some of the rumored features.
+The render is allegedly based on schematics from a factory building the Note 8, but until Samsung officially reveals the Note 8's design you'll want to retain a bit of skepticism.

 Samsung declined to comment.

 The image shows off horizontal dual rear cameras, with the fingerprint sensor right next to them.
-This would possibly more camera smudges like the Galaxy S8, but at least the phone's flash could act as a tiny buffer between the two.
+This would possibly result in more camera smudges, as with the Galaxy S8, but at least the phone's flash could act as a tiny buffer between the two.
 There's also a slot for the S Pen at the bottom, a trademark of the Samsung Note line.

 Although the image is not official, we've seen others that have similar rear setups.
-Renders from the prolific leaker OnLeaks also show an analogous camera/fingerprint bump.
-Phone case maker Olixar has also created its own renders of the Note 8 with similar positioning.
-Again, while this is not the official Note 8, there seems to be some consensus of how it could look.
+Renders from the prolific source OnLeaks also show an analogous camera/fingerprint bump.
+Phone case-maker Olixar has also created its own renders of the Note 8 with similar positioning.
+Again, while this is not the official Note 8, there seems to be some consensus as to how it could look.

 Rumor has it that the phone will launch in late August, so we'll have to wait until then to see the device for real.